 The lack of decent offline support in Google maps has encouraged other players.
 And here maps (previously called Nokia maps) has filled that gap very well.

-Unlike Google maps, Here is specially design for offline use.
+Unlike Google maps, Here is specially designed for offline use.
 You can download maps of the entire country or a single state.

 The complete offline map of India, weight around 1.5 GB.
 Maps.me and Triposo were around 300 MB only.
 Needless to say, this makes here maps more detail.

-HERE maps is the complete package.
-Like Google, they have their own database of maps which they have developed from a ground up (remember the ovi maps) and it’s extremely detailed.
+HERE maps are the complete package.
+Like Google, they have their own database of maps which they have developed from ground up (remember the Ovi maps) and it’s extremely detailed.
 Sometimes even better than Google maps.

 than 120k KM sq